 Roofing: insulation and solar Shingle replacement gives you a similar opportunity for more insulation.
 This can be especially helpful with cathedral ceilings or finished attic spaces, including the 2nd floor of Cape Cod style houses.
+For these houses with small rafters, it’s great to be able to have more insulation than will fit in the rafter cavity.
 After tearing off the existing shingles add a layer or two of rigid insulation: 2″ of polyisocyanurate will add R11, or 4″ will add R22 to the R value of the insulation between the rafters.
 As with the exterior wall insulation, this reduces the thermal bridging through the wood of the rafters.
 The first few years of a roof’s life is also the best time to maximize the value of adding solar electric to your home.
-The lower cost of panels and the tax credit of 30% for solar electric systems installed before December 31, 2016 means it would take just 12 years for an average Ohio AEP customer to pay for a solar electric system.
+The lower cost of panels and the tax credit of 26% for solar electric systems installed before December 31, 2022 means you will pay off a solar electric system in about a decade, and after that you get free electricity!
 But it doesn’t make sense to put a new solar system on top of shingles you will need to replace soon: shingles over 8 years old should probably be replaced before you install solar panels.
 So if you have some south facing roof area and are planning on new shingles, it’s a great time to add a solar system!
-If this is you, you may want to check out the information on the Solar Power Rocks website, which offers a calculator for estimating the payback time for a system for your particular situation: http://www.solarpowerrocks.com/ohio/
+For more information check out the Solar United Neighbors website.

-And you can learn more about the Residential Renewable Energy Tax Credit here: http://energy.gov/savings/residential-renewable-energy-tax-credit
+And you can learn more about the Residential Renewable Energy Tax Credit here.

 Now I couldn’t write about energy efficiency improvements without mentioning energy audits.
 I recommend an energy audit before you do ANY kind of renovation.
-One program that helps to identify the “low hanging fruit” for saving energy is the Dominion East Ohio Good Cents program.
-For $50, Building Performance Institute certified professionals come out with specialized equipment to identify the major areas where your home is losing energy.
+One program that helps to identify the “low hanging fruit” for saving energy is the Dominion East Ohio Home Performance with Energy Star program.
+For $25, Building Performance Institute certified professionals come out with specialized equipment to identify the major areas where your home is losing energy.
 The best part is that you can then get a substantial rebate on any work you have done from their list of recommendations, from insulation to a new furnace.